 and I just cherish every time my kiddos mention her, because it means they haven’t forgotten.

 So I really don’t know why I’m writing this post tonight, probably just because I miss her and this is how I deal with it.

 And because I don’t want her forgotten.

 And because in some crazy way I want her to know that I’m thinking of her all the time and wish I could give her a little kiss on those sweet lips but I can’t.
-So tonight I’ll ask Jesus to.
+So tonight I’ll ask Jesus to do that.